ibm-cloud-docs/account/iam-groups.md

 {: #access_ag_terraform}
 {: terraform}

-After you set up your group, you can assign access to it by using Terraform.
+After you set up your group, use the following steps to assign access to it by using Terraform.

-1. To install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform, follow the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
-The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.

-1. Create a Terraform configuration file that is named `main.tf`.
-In this file, you add the configuration to assign access to a group by using HashiCorp Configuration Language.
-For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.
+1. Create an argument in your `main.tf` file.
 The following examples create an IAM policy that grants members of the access group the IAM `Viewer` platform role to all IAM-enabled services by using the `ibm_iam_access_group_policy` resource.
 You must have an existing IAM ID of an access group in order to complete the task.

    ```terraform
    resource "ibm_iam_access_group" "accgrp" {